kddnewton/gemfilelint/README.md

 ## Usage

-Run the `gemfilelint` executable either in the root of your repository that contains a Gemfile or specify a path to one.
+Run the `gemfilelint` executable either in the root of your repository that contains a Gemfile or specify a path to one or more Gemfile paths.

 ## Development